Hastings Public Records Directory

 Jail & Inmate Records

 The primary detention facility for the county sits in Hastings at the Adams County Jail.
-This facility processes all bookings for individuals arrested anywhere within county boundaries and maintains inmate lookup services through its administrative office.
+This facility processes all bookings For people arrested anywhere within county boundaries and maintains inmate lookup services through its administrative office.
 Those wishing to visit inmates must schedule appointments and follow specific security protocols established by the facility.
 Bond and bail procedures adhere to Nebraska state guidelines, permitting the posting of bail to secure release pending trial.
 Contact the jail directly for information on recently arrested individuals.

 Arrest Records